2.5 structures for environmental learning

 Student-Organized Clean Up

 In addition to decorating our own rain barrels for our school, our students have also helped to decorate our playground and outdoor education center.
-Some of that artwork, including native wildlife and flowers, can be seen along the fence in the background of the photo above.
+Some of that artwork, including native wildlife and flowers, can be seen along the fence.
+Each year our Kindergarten class adds an additional piece to our outdoor learning center.
+They have made stepping stones, and various planters in the past.

 Each year, our Kindergarten Class studies native trees in an in-depth Tree Unit.
-They learn about the different types of trees, draw diagrams, take field trips outside to our school grounds to collect specimens, and make arts and crafts revolving around the tree unit.
+They learn about the different types of trees, draw diagrams, take field trips outside to our school grounds to collect specimens, and make arts projects revolving around the tree unit.
 This is a hands-on unit that occurs as much outdoors as indoors.
 The students learn about the different types of trees, why leaves change color, and how trees benefit us in many ways.
+Students learn to measure trees, and the importance that trees play in our environment.